 2. The business must be registered with the EPFO and must have a Labour Identification Number (LIN) that one can acquire under the Shram Suvidha Portal.
 Under the PMPRY scheme, the Labour Identification Number will serve as the primary reference number for all official communication.

 3. The employers and establishments that apply for this scheme are held fully responsible for the information that they furnish.
 If at any time any of it is found to be incorrect, it will be assumed that the EPS payment/EPF payment for the textile industry, was not made for the employees.
 This will make the employer liable to penalties under the rules of The Employees’ Provident Fund Scheme, 1952.

+4. The employers who are eligible for the scheme should add the new employees to the workers’ reference base to make use of the benefits under this scheme.
 However, the determination of the workers reference base will be done by the number of employees against whom the employers makes the 12 percent deposit (ie. 3.67 percent EPF and 8.33 percent EPS), as on March 31, 2016.
 This is verified from the March 2016 monthly ECR.

 5. Establishments that get registered with EPFO after April 1, 2016, will have their reference base for employees be taken as Zero/NL.
 This way the employer will be able to access the PMRPY benefits for new eligible employees.

 6. The Government will continue to pay the 8.33 percent to the employers for the eligible new employees for the first three years if they continued with the same employer in the same employment.
 The 8.33 percent will be paid by the Government post the remittance of 3.67 percent EPF contribution by the employer.
 The employer is to submit the PMRPY online form before the 10th of the following month to avoid any fine.